How to Setup a testing framework in Node.js – A short tutorial for beginners

-While there are several testing tools and frameworks available (and new ones under development), we’ve used and abused many of them to bring you this list of the best testing tools for 2017.
+While there are several testing tools and frameworks available (and new ones under development), we’ve used and abused many of them to bring you this list of the best testing tools.

 Mocha is an excellent testing framework that allows for use of promises and asynchronous/await with TypeScript or Babel.
 Mocha handles executing the tests you create, catches any assertion errors and pretty-prints these to the console.